-For each asbestos release and potential exposure occurring; careful consideration will be given by the HSW team as to whether individuals potentially exposed, and/or the HSE, need to be informed.
+For each asbestos release and potential exposure occurring; careful consideration will be given as to whether individuals potentially exposed, and/or the HSE, need to be informed.
 This will require careful consideration of the information gathered following the release such as: details of the ACM type, the extent of the damage caused, how it was caused, the likely duration of the exposure and the results of any air sampling and/or analysis undertaken following the incident.